 work.

-Here are some common types of corporate volunteer incentives to consider:
+Here are some common types of corporate volunteer incentives to keep in mind:

 -